josef-jelinek/aoc2023/README.md

 Part 2 is doing the same for the 2 * width + 2 * height individual queue seeds and getting the maximum of the results.
 Since part 1 was already reasonably efficient, part 2 solution is printed instantly as well.

 ## Day 17
+Part 1 is a non-trivial version of path finding.
+An attempt to use a simpler depth-first search with a heuristic function (using precomputed grid of smallest cost from each grid cell disregarding 3-in-row-max constraints) works well for smaller examples, but is too slow for the full input.
+So some sort of Dijkstra algorithm is a good next option.
+Using a priority queue allows to consider the first solution optimal.
+It seems like even naive priority queue using plain array and O(N) inserting is sufficiently fast.
+The only tricky part is then knowing which "nodes" were visited as two nodes are not the same for the same x and y if they are visited from a different directions or different consecutive step count in the same direction.
+The simplest is probably to just use a struct with x, y, direction, count as a map key to get the smallest found cost for such a node.

+Part 2 is the same as part 1 with an additional condition for the end node and slightly different conditions for adding new nodes.
+Computationally, it is heavier than part 1, but should still finish in 1-2s on a decent laptop.
+If it is too slow, using e.g. a heap for the priority would be a low hanging fruit.
+Having more compact node ID would be another (can be 4 bytes instead of 32 bytes on 64bit system).

+## Day 18
 TBD